Python-GIS-book/site/source/back-matter/md/glossary.md

 Software
   Another name for a {term}`program`.

+Spatial join
+  A spatial join is a method used to combine spatial data based on the locations and relationships of the features in two separate geospatial datasets.
+It merges the two datasets based on their spatial relations, e.g. by joining information from all points in a given dataset that are within given polygons present in another dataset.

 Spatial resolution
   The spatial resolution of a raster refers typically to the size of the cells in a raster dataset.
 It can also mean the ratio of screen pixels to image pixels at the current map scale.